adiman1/liveheartrate/data source/source_explained.md

 BLE communication is based on the **Generic Attribute Profile (GATT)**.
 It defines how data is organized and exchanged between devices.

-GATT Profile:
-Service (e.g., Heart Rate Service)
-└── Characteristic (e.g., Heart Rate Measurement)
-└── Value (actual data sent from the device)
+<pre lang="markdown"> ```text GATT Profile └── Service (e.g., Heart Rate Service) └── Characteristic (e.g., Heart Rate Measurement) └── Value (actual data sent from the device) ``` </pre>

 Each value in the GATT structure is uniquely identified using a **UUID (Universally Unique Identifier)**.
-These **UUIDs are standards**, assigned by the Bluetooth SIG (Special Interest Group), and are supported by most smartwatches.
+These UUIDs are standards assigned by the **Bluetooth SIG (Special Interest Group)** and are supported by most smartwatches.

 There are 8 services and 18 characteristics/values in the Broadcast HR option.
-The ones we need are below:
+The ones we need are listed below.

 ---